-Diureston tablet: It is a proprietary Ayurvedic medicine to treat renal calculi, retention of urine etc.
+Diureston tablet: It is a proprietary Ayurveda medicine to treat renal calculi, retention of urine etc.

-Bangshil tablet: It is a proprietary Ayurvedic medicine to treat genito-urinary tract infections, chronic vaginitis, cystitis and enlarged prostrate.
+Bangshil tablet: It is a proprietary Ayurveda medicine to treat genito-urinary tract infections, chronic vaginitis, cystitis and enlarged prostrate.

-Kalamegha strong liquid: It is a proprietary Ayurvedic medicine used for liver and intestinal disorders.
+Kalamegha strong liquid: It is a proprietary Ayurveda medicine used for liver and intestinal disorders.
 It is also used as an anti-pyretic, anthelmintic, blood purifier and liver tonic.

-Femlin tablet: It is a proprietary Ayurvedic medicine to treat vaginitis, Leucorrhoea, Senile vaginitis, pelvic girdle pain, Trichomonas vaginitis, Gonococcal infection and other associated vaginal discharges.
+Femlin tablet: It is a proprietary Ayurveda medicine to treat vaginitis, Leucorrhoea, Senile vaginitis, pelvic girdle pain, Trichomonas vaginitis, Gonococcal infection and other associated vaginal discharges.